mautic/user-documentation/docs/components/forms.rst

 IFrames can be more difficult to use, and blocking by browsers is more likely, however there are sometimes where using an IFrame is preferable.
 Be sure to adjust the width and height for the space required to fit the Form.
 The visitor may need to scroll within the IFrame depending on the resolution of their browser.
 It's possible to display an error message in the event that the visitor's browser doesn't support IFrames, by editing the text between the ``<p>`` and ``</p>`` tags before copying the code and pasting it into your website.

-Manual copy
+Self-hosted
 ===========

 .. image:: images/forms/embed_form_manual.png
   :width: 600
   :alt: Screenshot showing the options for manually embedding a Mautic Form.

-The manual copy option does provide more flexibility to extend Forms with JavaScript snippets and custom styling, however it's a manual process and any changes made within Mautic after copying the code won't be automatically reflected on your website unless you re-copy and paste the new HTML code.
+The Self-hosted option does provide more flexibility to extend Forms with JavaScript snippets and custom styling, however it's a manual process and any changes made within Mautic after copying the code won't be automatically reflected on your website unless you re-copy and paste the new HTML code.

 .. note::
   Before copying the code to embed your Mautic Forms, ensure that you are on the correct domain name - not a staging area or internal reference for example - as the Form embed code references the URL.